Akash280899/Contact-App/README.md

    * It will show all the contacts in the sorted order.
    * Basic functionality check for adding the contact been done.

-   > Note: Under the server folder, install the json-server package.
+   > Note: Under the server folder, do `npm init --yes` to create the package.json and after that install json-server package.

 ## Available Scripts